sunvodz/local-food-app/README.md

 Local Food App is a React Native app that lets you browser and order products, manage your orders and pay your yearly membership.

 # Development notes

-If .env is not updaring run npm start with --reset-cache or add to start command in package.json.
+If .env is not updartng run npm start with --reset-cache or add to start command in package.json.

 For local dev change oauth callback endpoint (if using ngrok)

+# Release new version
+* Update version number in app.json
+* Make sure .env is setup for production
+* Upload to App Store Connect with Transporter

 # Todo
 * Reset password functionality